ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 **Trick 2**: Make it negative to keep the shadow exactly under the image (like if it was offset 0), but still display it under transparent images.

+# Workspace

+#### Status bar position
+- (none): default position
+- Default on hover: default position, show on hover only
+- Top: at the top of the window
+- Ribbon: split the ribbon space in two, the status-bar goes in the bottom part

 # Editor

 #### File line width